ajs-voices/once-upon-a-dream/scenes/068-leaving.md

 "Show me.
 Show me exactly what you need from me to be happy."

 I sighed.
 I stalked over to Alex and growled as I lifted his shirt over his head roughly.
 And shoved his pants and boxers down around his ankles.
 I had to fight back the desire to take him right then to show him I wasn't a submissive little shit he had to worry about.
 Maybe that's what he needed to get over this.
 But I closed my eyes and put my hands on his chest.
 My voice was quiet in my anger.
 "This."
 I ran my fingers over his chest and down to his hip.
 "Is all that I need."
 I pressed a single finger to his lips.
 "I love this man in front of me.
 For all his insecurities, for all his ingenuinty and for all his faults.
 I love him.
 I need him, exactly as he is.
 I don't want to change the man before me.
 And if we have to keep having these fights then so be it.
 I'm not walking away.
 I'm not going to find something better, or newer or more domineering.
 I don't want that, Alex.
 I want you.
-In all you glory and flaws.
+In all your glory and flaws.
 This is the man I want and need and love.
 And if he can't see that I really don't know how to show him anything more than I already have."
 I sighed.
 "Do you truly want me to submit completely to you, Alex?
 Show you the difference between me and a submissive?"

 Alex shook his head.
 "No, I don't want you submissive."